Dcohen52/LayD-Vision/README.md

 # LayD-Vision
- My own interpetation to a new GUI for Waves 'LayD' audio plugin
+ My own interpretation to a new GUI for Waves 'LayD' audio plugin